in New Jersey

-An individual’s treatment will center on gaining greater understanding and awareness of their own internal experience, in order to equip oneself with the tools necessary to alleviate the presence of these negative symptoms.
+Treatment centers on gaining greater understanding and awareness of your internal experience, so you can equip yourself with the tools necessary to minimize these negative symptoms.

 Major Types Of Anxiety